 This is where you will reflect on the relevance/importance of your analysis, and quality of your conclusions set in the context of existing knowledge.
 You can draw on wider literature/evidence to highlight the robustness, transferability or strengths and weaknesses of your analysis; to show what value can be placed on the conclusions you derived from the generated/reanalysed data.
 It is important to discuss the value of existing data sources and what you would have done differently if starting again.
 The discussion needs to explore the implications of your findings, particularly related to health care policy and/or practice by highlighting any recommendations arising from your work.
 If questions remain unanswered you need to demonstrate how they might be addressed and outline the focus of any future research.
-It is important to reflect on the implications of the research to demonstrate what future scientific or health care policy/planning interventions or practice improvements might ensue and the benefit to patients and/or clinical staff of your findings.
+It is important to reflect on the implications of practice improvements might ensue and the benefit to patients and/or clinical staff of your findings.